Rachael Gunn: 2024 Olympics

 Gunn's breaking performances were satirised by Rachel Dratch on The Tonight Show Starring Jimmy Fallon.
 Later, false rumours spread that Gunn's husband, Free, was a national coach involved in the Australian team selection and a judge in the Oceania Breaking Championships through which Gunn qualified.
 However, the Oceania qualifier did not have Free nor any other Australians on its judging panel, used the same rules as the Paris games, and was open to everyone.

 An anonymous petition on Change.org, calling for an investigation into the conduct of Gunn, Anna Meares, and the selection process, garnered thousands of signatures.
-This petition called for an apology from Gunn and Meares, suggesting that Gunn's conduct at the games was "unethical", and (falsely) accusing her of "manipulating the selection process".
+This petition called for an apology from Gunn and Meares, suggesting Gunn's conduct at the games was "unethical", and falsely accusing her of "manipulating the selection process".
 The Australian Olympic Committee (AOC) chief executive Matt Carroll demanded the petition be withdrawn, saying it amounted to "bullying and harassment and is defamatory" and that the AOC was especially offended by the insult to Meares.
 It stated that the Australian selection was made by nine independent international judges and that Gunn was nominated legitimately by DanceSport Australia to the AOC for selection.
 Gunn is not any kind of officeholder with AUSBreaking nor DanceSport, and no athlete appealed against her selection.
 The petition was withdrawn by Change.org on 15 August 2024.
 Other online bullying included "violent messages", often based on rumours spread online.

-On the same day, Gunn posted a video on social media talking about the effect that the criticism on social media had had on her and her family and asked the media to stop harassing her family, friends, and the Australian and broader breaking community.
+On the same day, Gunn posted a video on social media talking about the effect the criticism on social media had had on her and her family and asked the media to stop harassing her family, friends, and the Australian and broader breaking community.
 She said she had taken her entry seriously and worked hard to prepare.
-The hip hop community, which is small in Australia, was divided in their opinions of her performance, but condemned the bullying, which also led to further harassment of local Australian B-girls, including insults and violent threats in private messages.
+The hip hop community, which is small in Australia, was divided in their opinions of her performance, but condemned the bullying, which also led to further harassment of local Australian b-girls, including insults and violent threats in private messages.

 Post-Olympics and retirement

-In September 2024, she became ranked the World's Number One by the World DanceSport Federation as a result of many participants' ranking points expiring due to the 52 weeks ending and the Olympics and its qualifying circuit events not contributing to the ranking.
+In September 2024, she became ranked the World's Number One by the World DanceSport Federation, largely because many participants' ranking points had recently expired and because the Olympics and its qualifying circuit events were not counted in the rankings.
 News.com.au reported in October 2024 that though Gunn gained substantial notoriety at the Olympics for herself and for the sport, other national and international competitors have been trying to distance themselves from her.

 On 6 November 2024, Gunn announced her retirement from competitive breaking, citing the response to her Olympic performance.
-She stated that the prospect of being scrutinised by so many online changed her experience of competing and going forward, she will dance mostly for personal enjoyment.
+She stated that the prospect of being scrutinised by so many online changed her experience of competing, and said she would henceforth dance mostly for personal enjoyment.